-The nature of cast shadow is creating a natural look, It helps to create the depth of a product or person.
-Moreover, it aids in creating an illusion of solid products.
-For products like shoes, bottles, cans, umbrellas, etc.
+The nature of cast shadow is creating a natural look; It helps to create the depth of a product or person.
+Moreover, it aids in creating an illusion of solid products, such as shoes, bottles, cans, umbrellas, etc.

 Shadow creation is essential for eCommerce Image Editing and Deep Etching services.

 Here, you can seek the help of a cast shadow effect.
 Once you remove the background from any given picture, the pictures lose their authenticity.
 And it starts looking like an inanimate picture because Every realistic thing has a shadow with it.

-- When you remove the background from a photo, you also lose the shadow.
+- You also lose the shadow when you remove the background from a photo.
 The cast shadow effect helps in solving these types of problems.

-- Moreover, It adds a backward shadow to your picture, which gives a realistic look to any photo.
+- Moreover, It adds a backward shadow to your picture, giving any photo a realistic look.

 - The realistic-looking picture creates trust in customers and prospects.

 - That creates a good impression, which increases sales.
 You can only make a sale if your image looks enticing.

 - Hence, add a realistic cast shadow effect to your photo and count the sales.

-- When the subject of your image is standing at a 120-degree angle, then cast shadow will be perfect for it.
+- When the subject of your image stands at a 120-degree angle, cast shadow will be perfect for it.

-- Where the subject of the image is standing in the background, you also can add a cast shadow here.
+- Where the image’s subject is standing in the background, you can also add a cast shadow here.

 - And the proportion of the height and width of the subject will not be the same or closer.

 Difference Between Cast Shadow and Drop shadow:

-Drop shadows are decorative and working to enhance the image.
-On the other hand, cast shadows are typically creating for the object to give that image a real depth.
+Drop shadows are decorative and work to enhance the image.
+On the other hand, cast shadows are typically created for the object to give that image a real depth.

-We use drop shadow when the background and foreground are collateral, and use cast shadow when the subject is standing in the Background.
+We use drop shadow when the background and foreground are collateral and cast a shadow when the subject is standing in the Background.

 But the ways will only help if you practice them devotedly.
 Practice and observe to do better in this field.
 Use a realistic cast shadow effect on your eCommerce photos.